 Apr 10, 2026

-New paper “SYN-DIGITS: A Synthetic Control Framework for Calibrated Digital Twin Simulation” posted on arXiv.
+New paper “SYN-DIGITS: A Synthetic Control Framework for Calibrated Digital Twin Simulation” posted on arXiv and SSRN.

 Nov 26, 2025